yibo-geomatique/dashboard/Processes/ComputeBuildingEvolution.md

 - `-java_memory` allocates Java memory for the process, set here to 16 Gigabytes.
 Ensure that the paths and parameters are adjusted as per your specific data and system requirements.

-At the end of step 4, after running the code, two new files are generated in the `output_data` folder: `FR-STR_EVOLUTION` and `FR_STR_Matching_Links` in chosen formats.
+At the end of step 4, after running the code, two new files are generated in the `output_data` folder: `xxx_CHANGE` and `xxx_Matching_Links` in chosen formats.

 Prepare an entry in the Dataset.md registry to register these data -at least the Evolution dataset- and put the minimal info.

 5. **Apply Stylesheet**:
-   - Open FR-STR-FUA-EVOLUTION in QGIS for analysis and visualization, apply the `BuildingEvolutionStyle` file from the "ComputeBuildingEvolution" folder for optimal display.
+   - Open xxx_CHANGE in QGIS for analysis and visualization, apply the `BuildingChangeStyle` file from the "ComputeBuildingChange" folder for optimal display.

 ## Step 2 : Refinement and Quality Check